Electric cars are facing another tough year

 The electric vehicle industry is facing a dilemma due to the uncertain market outlook in 2023.
 On the one hand, governments are pushing for an energy transition and are making plans to ban the sale of new conventional cars over the next decade, encouraging more consumers to switch to electric vehicles.

-On the other hand, the current uncertain geopolitical outlook and the energy crisis have led much of the world into recession, with high inflation and concerns about energy security meaning that many consumers are reluctant to spend.
+On the other hand, the current uncertain geopolitical outlook and the energy crisis have led much of the world into recession, with high inflation and concerns regarding energy security meaning that many consumers are reluctant to spend.

 Although this should be the peak time for electric vehicle expansion, continued economic and political uncertainty has made the outlook for electric vehicles for 2023 less clear.